 The above code, whilst simple, handles the creation of an entire resizable window.

 I will also utilise object-orientated programming.
 This means creating classes that can contain data and functions shared between the objects made from them.
 Objects are instances of a class, and have access to the same data and functions.
-This makes it easy to create many similar things, eg. A button – they look and function the same but do something different when pressed.
+This makes it easy to create many similar things, e.g. A button – they look and function the same but do something different when pressed.

 Similar Programs